Python is amazing.

 Bytecode vs. Machine Code

-It’s very important to understand the difference between bytecode and machine (or native) code, perhaps best illustrated by example:
+It’s very important to understand the difference between bytecode vs. machine code (aka native code), perhaps best illustrated by example:

 - C compiles to machine code, which is then run directly on your processor.
 Each instruction instructs your CPU to move stuff around.